turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 **Consider the following...**

 Okay.
 Let's pause for a second. `App.js` is a class-based component, rather than a function-based component, because we want it to have its own state.

+### State

+**State** holds data that represents the actual state of our application.
+State can be changed and mutated through user interactions.

+One of the more confusing things about React is when to make a component a class instead of a function.

 (React Hooks is a new feature that was released at the end of 2018 and allows function-based components to access and manipulate state - we'll learn more about this in a future lesson, but for now, it's important to understand the uses of and distinctions between class-based and function-based components.)